Four different Hurricane players netted goals

 The 2008 men’s soccer team posted a 16-4-3 overall record and captured C-USA regular season and tournament titles.
 The Golden Hurricane also advanced to the second round of the NCAA Championship, set a new school record with 16 wins and earned a then school-best No. 5 national ranking by Top Drawer Soccer.
 Tulsa recorded 10 shutouts and faced six opponents ranked among the nation’s top-30.

 The 2007 season was also a record-setting year for the Golden Hurricane, as Tulsa (15-3-2) claimed the C-USA regular season and tournament titles after tallying a 6-0-2 league mark, advanced to the second round of the NCAA Championship, captured 15 wins for the most in school history at that point and earned a then school-best No. 6 national ranking by Soccer America.
-TU recorded eight shutouts and faced five opponents ranked among the nation's top-20.
+TU received the NCAA Champions in Scoring award for scoring a 2.6 goals per game average, the most for any Division I program on the year, recorded eight shutouts and faced five opponents ranked among the nation’s top-20.

 During the 2006 season, TU advanced to the semifinals of the Conference USA Championship, and posted a 9-10 overall record and a 5-3 mark in the league.
 The Golden Hurricane also faced nine ranked opponents, including six ranked among the top-15, and posted five shutouts, including two against ranked opponents – #11 South Carolina (1-0) and #24 Wisconsin-Milwaukee (3-0).